kingsdigitallab/cookiecutter-django/{{cookiecutter.project_slug}}/README.rst

     cd {{cookiecutter.project_slug}}
     celery -A config.celery_app worker -l info

 Please note: For Celery's import magic to work, it is important *where* the celery commands are run.
 If you are in the same folder with *manage.py*, you should be right.

 {% endif %}
 {% if cookiecutter.use_mailhog == "y" %}

 Email Server
 ^^^^^^^^^^^^
-{% if cookiecutter.use_docker == 'y' %}
+{% if cookiecutter.use_docker.lower() == 'y' %}
 In development, it is often nice to be able to see emails that are being sent from your application.
 For that reason local SMTP server `MailHog`_ with a web interface is available as docker container.

 Container mailhog will start automatically when you will run all docker containers.
 Please check `cookiecutter-django Docker documentation`_ for more details how to start all containers.

 With MailHog running, to view messages that are sent by your application, open your browser and go to ``http://127.0.0.1:8025``
 {% else %}
 In development, it is often nice to be able to see emails that are being sent from your application.
 If you choose to use `MailHog`_ when generating the project a local SMTP server with a web interface will be available.

 #. `Download the latest MailHog release`_ for your OS.